Rotation numbers of perturbations of smooth dynamics: Rotation numbers of perturbations of linear cocycles and diffeomorphisms

 \section{Rotation numbers of perturbations of linear cocycles and diffeomorphisms}

-In this section $V$ is a Euclidean vector bundle with base $X$ and $M$ is a manifold.
-Consider a dominated splitting for a linear cocycle on $V$ or a dominated splitting for a diffeomorphism of $M$ over a basic hyperbolic set $K$.
+Consider a dominated splitting for a linear cocycle or a diffeomorphism restricted to a hyperbolic set.
 That dominated splitting admits a continuation when the dynamics is perturbed.
-The projectivization of a 2-dimensional bundle $\EE_0$ of the dominated splitting is then a circle bundle that varies with the perturbation.
-We would like to define the rotation number along a resulting path of bundles $\EE_t$.
+Given a path of perturbations, the projectivization of a 2-dimensional bundle of the dominated splitting is then a path $\EE_t$ of circle bundles.
+We would like to define a rotation number along that path.
 The problem is that there is no canonical identification of $\EE_t$ to $\EE_0$.
 Cohomology invariance will help us.